seflless/debugger/README.md

         debugger your-script.js

- 3. The Debugger App should now be open with devtools ready to go. **NOTE:** Right now it will set a breakpoint on the first line, there's a todo to make configure this with an command line argument
+ 3. The Debugger App should now be open with devtools ready to go. **NOTE:** Right now it will set a breakpoint on the first line, there's a todo to configure this with an command line argument

 ### Contributing